esse-io/devops-deployer/README.md

 ## Prerequisite

-* Hardware and OS
+* Hardware and Operating System CentOS 6.7 x86_64
 There are 3 disks in machines.
 2 are SAS and 1 SCSI, which is used to install operating system -> CentOS 6.7 x86_64

-* Setup ntp server and sync the system clock on all the machines in your env
+* Setup NTP server and sync the system clock on all the machines in your env

 Following doc may help you to setup ntp server and ntp client
-  - <a href="http://zh888.blog.51cto.com/1684752/1244772" target="_blank">centos NTP server setup</a>
+  - <a href="http://zh888.blog.51cto.com/1684752/1244772" target="_blank">CentOS NTP setup instruction</a>
   - <a href="http://www.thegeekstuff.com/2014/06/linux-ntp-server-client/" target="_blank">How to Install and Configure Linux NTP Server and Client</a>

 * Install and configure the salt-master on fistbox